United Nations Security Council mural: Square panels

 In the two square panels the forefront displays a crowd of joyful people from different ethnicities and a background filled with urban architecture.
 A line of blue silk runs between the two square panels and the vibrant colours creates a "striking contrast between the dark figure climbing into the urban area with their backs to us and the colourfully dressed crowd facing us".
 The line of blue silk running between the two square panels illustrates the United Nation's commitment to future peace and individual freedom.
-In the right square panel, a man stands waving the United Nations flag among the joyful crowd, emphasising the role of the United Nations in creating a peaceful world after World War Two.
+In the right square panel, a man stands waving the United Nations flag among the joyful crowd, emphasising the role of the United Nations in creating a peaceful world after World War II.

-Central oval panel
+Central panel

-The oval piece sits in the centre of the artwork above the Phoenix and displays an image of calmness and serenity as a man, woman, and child sit kneeling.
+The almond-shaped piece, also known as a mandorla, sits in the centre of the artwork above the phoenix and displays an image of calmness and serenity as a man, woman, and child sit kneeling.
 This panel reflects the Security Council's main purpose - "to maintain the world in a state of peace".
 The woman is kneeling with a bouquet of flowers in her hand and holds the elbow of the man next to her.
 Above the couple a tree is pictured where a figure is depicted handing an orange fruit to the child below, symbolising charity.
 As stated by Trygve Neergaard, Krohg was inspired by his heritage and his painting Peace in the Norwegian National Museum.
 In this artwork, "the children surrounded the solemnly kneeling parents in safe tranquility", inspiring Krohg to place a similar concept in the centre of the United Nations Security Council.
 On the right side of the tree a young boy stands observing the familial bliss shared between the kneeling figures.

 Extreme left panel

 The extreme left panel also depicts a city environment.
 The highlight of the panel is a human figure depicted as opening a window, allowing sunshine to enter in the room.
 A man is also pictured, pulling a woman from the dark world below.
 At the top of this panel six figures engage in a business trade and exchange different tools and bags of wheat.
-This illustrates movement from World War Two towards harmony and sharing.
+This illustrates movement from World War II towards harmony and sharing.